hpcc-systems/hpcc-streaming-kafka/README.md

 DataCollection Scheduler:
 ----------

-Below are the high level steps that we perform for each incoming logical file:
+Below are the high level steps that we perform for each incoming logical file: <br />
-1. The DataConsumer returns the data fetched from brokers as a string.
+1. The DataConsumer returns the data fetched from brokers as a string. <br />
-2. Creates a logical file for each iteration and adds it to Superfile.
+2. Creates a logical file for each iteration and adds it to Superfile. <br />

 BuildIndex_Scheduler:
 ----------

-Below are the high level steps that we perform for each incoming file:
+Below are the high level steps that we perform for each incoming file: <br />
-1. Swap the contents of Superfile used by DataCollection Scheduler to a temporary superfile.
+1. Swap the contents of Superfile used by DataCollection Scheduler to a temporary superfile. <br />
-2. Create a Base File which contains the cleaned/parsed data.
+2. Create a Base File which contains the cleaned/parsed data. <br />
-3. Create a index on the sub file
+3. Create a index on the sub file <br />
-4. Add the index to the SuperKey and Base file to Superfile
+4. Add the index to the SuperKey and Base file to Superfile <br />
 5. Create package XML for the queries deployed and publish the new data using packages (I do this using SOAPCALL from ECL.
-It can be done using ecl command line as well).
+It can be done using ecl command line as well). <br />
-6. Roxie Query will pick up the data from Superkey (which will be deployed using package)
+6. Roxie Query will pick up the data from Superkey (which will be deployed using package) <br />
-7. After specific time interval (1 hour, 6 hours or 1 day) do the following:
+7. After specific time interval (1 hour, 6 hours or 1 day) do the following: <br />
 	a.
-All the sub files in a Superfile will be consolidated into a single sub file
+All the sub files in a Superfile will be consolidated into a single sub file <br />
 	b.
-Build one single index using the data in the superfile.
+Build one single index using the data in the superfile. <br />
 	c.
-Clear up the SuperKey and add the index built in step 7(a) to the Superkey.
+Clear up the SuperKey and add the index built in step 7(a) to the Superkey. <br />
 	d.
-Clear the SuperFile.
+Clear the SuperFile. <br />

 NOTE: Step 7 is not yet implemented and will be availble in future version.